widdix/learn-codebuild/lab01-codebuild-ecr/README.md

 1. Open the AWS Management Console and jump to the service CodeBuild.
 1. Click the `Create project` or `Create build project` button.

-As shown in the following figure fill out the following parameters and keep the defaults for the rest.
+As shown in the following figure fill out the mentioned parameters and keep the defaults for the rest.

 1. Type in `learn-codebuild-$user` for the project name.
 Replace `$user` with your name (e.g. `andreas`).
 1. Choose `AWS CodeCommit` as source provider.